 If your parents are the issue…

-10. Convincing Your Parents Traveling is Best
+10. Studying while traveling needs to Convincing Your Parents Traveling is Best

 No matter where you live, your time management skills or the money in your bank account, if you’re not able to convince your parents that globetrotting is a valuable experience during your university years, you’re going to have a hard time hitting the road.